rougier/scientific-posters/README.md

 # Scientific Posters

-There are some posters I designed for conferences I participated in.
+There are some posters I designed for event or conferences I participated in.
 They are either in [pages (OSX)](https://www.apple.com/pages/) or [ComicLife (OSX)](https://plasq.com/apps/comiclife/macwin/) formats.
 Feel free to re-use for designing your own.